Queens Park Centre: Programme

-The Centre offers more than 70 drop-in, pay-as-you-go workshops on a weekly basis, covering artistic disciplines such as pottery, painting & drawing, drama, dance, music, woodwork, textiles and jewellery making.
+Queens Park Arts Centre offers more than 100 workshops on a weekly basis, covering artistic disciplines such as pottery, painting & drawing, drama, dance, music, woodwork, textiles and jewellery making.
 Additional classes run during the school holidays, whilst other one-off workshops explore more specialised subjects such as blacksmithing.

 Queens Park is also the home of the Limelight Theatre, a 120-seater venue which offers live music, theatre and comedy on Friday and Saturday nights.
 Acts who have performed at the theatre include Eddie Izzard, Jo Brand, John Otway, Wild Willy Barrett and Chris Ramsey.

 Additional facilities at the Centre include multiple exhibition spaces, a Coffee Shop, licensed bar, and a shop selling art supplies and resources.

 The Centre regularly holds events for the local community, including Art & Craft Fairs and Maker's Fairs.

-Ongoing projects at the Centre include the WanderHouse Outreach Project - which has enabled artistic collaborations with various schools in Aylesbury, and Unbound - the Centre's in-house theatre company whilst stages multiple productions each year, including a pantomime.
+Successful projects at the Centre included the WanderHouse Outreach Project - which has enabled artistic collaborations with thousands of children in schools across Buckinghamshire and Hertfordshire, and still ongoing, Unbound - the Centre's resident theatre company which stages multiple productions each year, including a pantomime.

-Sarah Lewis is the Artistic Director at the centre.
-The centre's Marketing Coordinator / Limelight Theatre Manager is Dario Knight.
-Carlotta Tonello is currently the Arts Centre Administrator.
+Sarah Lewis is the Chief Executive at the centre.
+The centre's Limelight Theatre Manager is Dario Knight.
+Ellie Kirkup is currently the Arts Centre Co-ordinator.